mactkg/kinect2Scratch4Mac/README.md

 MIT License

 # For developers
-## Ex-Requires
-* openFrameworks(007)
-* ofxOpenNI
-* ofxScratch
+please read BUILD.md

-please put your config files into /bin/data/openni/config when you use.
+put your config files into /bin/data/openni/config when you use.

 ## Changelogs
 * v001 - first release